YMQSec/YMQSec/README.md

 ---

-## 📈 Career Highlights

-### Cybersecurity Specialist @ JF Glass & Mirror
-- Conducted vulnerability assessments and enhanced compliance frameworks.
-- Improved organizational security posture by aligning with NIST guidelines.

-### Cybersecurity Research Assistant @ Florida International University
-- Identified and mitigated biocybersecurity vulnerabilities, increasing remediation efficiency.
-- Automated testing processes, improving integrity and efficiency.

-### Associate Support Technician @ Applied Systems
-- Resolved 95% of client issues on first contact and optimized QA processes.

----

 ## 🔨 Projects

 Here are some of my key projects:

-- [Password Strength Analyzer](https://github.com/YMQSec/Projects/tree/main/Password%20Strength%20Analyzer) - A tool to analyze the strength of passwords based on different security criteria.
+[Password Strength Analyzer](https://github.com/YMQSec/Projects/tree/main/Password%20Strength%20Analyzer) - A tool to analyze the strength of passwords based on different security criteria.

 ---

 ## 📄 My Resume

 Want to know more?
 Feel free to check out my [resume here](https://github.com/YMQSec/YMQSec.github.io/blob/1a9f65811af4dbd3a1f3ca4d60a67d1cb23b03ef/Resume/Yansiel_Melendez_Resume.pdf).
 I’d love to connect!

+---
+## 🌐 Check Out My Portfolio!

+Interested in seeing more of my work and projects?
+Feel free to check out my **[Portfolio](https://github.com/YMQSec/YMQSec.github.io)**.
+It includes additional information about my experience, work samples, and more!

 ---